Things to Do in NYC in SeptemberJuly 18, 2018 - by City Guide News Desk

 (9/15) Nogu Svelo at Music Hall of Williamsburg.

-(9/17) Reese Witherspoon Whiskey in a Teacup at The Town Hall.
+(9/17) Reese Witherspoon's Whiskey in a Teacup book event at The Town Hall.
 Grab your friends and join Reese Witherspoon for a fun night of lively conversation!
 With her debut book, Whiskey in a Teacup, the Academy award-winning actress, producer, and entrepreneur invites you into her world, where she infuses the Southern style, parties, and traditions she loves with contemporary flair and charm.
 Ticket includes her book, a Draper James tote bag, and other goodies.

 (9/21-9/22) The Growlers at Brooklyn Steel.